Rome was not built in a day – but New Orleans was flooded in one

 As an insurance broker Naturesave uses a variety of insurance underwriters to ensure we can offer our award-winning insurance services for businesses, charities and homeowners, as well as being a leading specialist in renewable energy.

 Our ethical credentials mean that we choose these insurance partners carefully.
 Unfortunately, for much of our trading history, we have been obliged to deal with underwriters who put very little focus on the environment.
 Whilst this is far from perfect this has been a commercial reality of operating successfully in the insurance industry.
-Instead, we have focused on our own actions and built a thriving business that is on its way to donating £1 million to environmental causes.
+Instead, we have focused on our own actions and built a thriving business that has donated over £1 million to environmental causes.
 We have also used this time as an opportunity to lobby and influence from within, seeking to demonstrate to our insurance partners that there is a growing desire for insurers to take more drastic action in responding to climate change.

 In recent years, however, things have begun to change, There have been some pleasing and significant developments that have meant it is no longer enough for insurance companies to imply that supporting a conservation project is adequate evidence of being a sustainable organisation.
 Instead today we have a situation where insurers and other large financial institutions are being asked to declare positions in clearly identified areas that require significant and measurable changes that will have significant positive implications for the environment.
 These are outlined below.